Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Related Work

 In VQA task, uniform frame sampling is a standard technique for video token reduction.
 However, this method overlooks the query-specific relevance of individual frames.
 To address this limitation, recent research has focused on adaptive token reduction mechanisms, which are broadly classified into two primary categories.

-\paragraph{Token Compression.} This strategy consolidates information within or across video frames to create a more compact yet informative representation, reducing the total tokens needed~\cite{jin2024chatuniviunifiedvisualrepresentation}.
-Various techniques are employed to achieve this, such as using a memory bank~\cite{songMovieChatDenseToken2024}, reducing temporal redundancy~\cite{shenLongVUSpatiotemporalAdaptive2024, wang2025retakereducingtemporalknowledge}, and applying hierarchical compression~\cite{li2025videochatflashhierarchicalcompressionlongcontext}.
-Despite their efficiency, token compression techniques may lead to excessive summarization, resulting in the loss of fine-grained visual details.
-Moreover, query-related segments may be either compressed or overly generalized, potentially compromising the model's capacity to effectively respond to the given query.
+\paragraph{Token Compression.} This strategy carefully consolidates information within or across video frames to create a significantly more compact yet informative representation, reducing the total number of tokens needed~\cite{jin2024chatuniviunifiedvisualrepresentation}.
+Various advanced techniques are employed to achieve this, such as using a memory bank~\cite{songMovieChatDenseToken2024}, reducing temporal redundancy~\cite{shenLongVUSpatiotemporalAdaptive2024, wang2025retakereducingtemporalknowledge}, and applying hierarchical compression~\cite{li2025videochatflashhierarchicalcompressionlongcontext}.
+Despite their inherent efficiency, token compression techniques may often lead to excessive summarization, resulting in the loss of critical fine-grained visual details.
+Moreover, highly query-related segments may be either compressed or overly generalized, ultimately compromising the model's capacity to effectively respond to the given query.

 \paragraph{Query-Based Frame Selection.}

 Compared with uniform sampling, recent methods employ more refined strategies to select query-relevant frames that typically involve three key steps: (1) uniformly sample candidate frames~\cite{liu2025boltboostlargevisionlanguage, tang2025adaptivekeyframesamplinglong, sun2025mdp3trainingfreeapproachlistwise, wang2024videoagentlongformvideounderstanding, wang2025videotreeadaptivetreebasedvideo, yang2025vcavideocuriousagent, fan2024videoagentmemoryaugmentedmultimodalagent} or video segments~\cite{ataallahGoldfishVisionLanguageUnderstanding2024a, ganz2024questionawarevisiontransformer}; (2) assess their relevance to the query using metrics like CLIPScore~\cite{hessel2022clipscorereferencefreeevaluationmetric, zhang2025qframequeryawareframeselection}, detector~\cite{ye2025trethinkingtemporalsearch} or learned models~\cite{yuFrameVoyagerLearningQuery2024}; (3) apply an algorithm to select the most relevant frames based on these scores.
 However, uniform sampling often balances poorly between information sparsity and computational load.
 Furthermore, relevance metrics like CLIPScore~\cite{hessel2022clipscorereferencefreeevaluationmetric} can be notoriously unreliable for complex reasoning, and the resulting temporally sparse frames may miss fine-grained details found in continuous clips.
 We address these limitations by: (1) using content-adaptive frame selection to identify frame candidates much more intelligently; (2) employing inherently more reliable LMMs for relevance assessment; and (3) retrieving and concatenating continuous clips corresponding to candidates before performing final frame selection, ensuring fine-grained information is preserved.